Especially for hardcore gamers and professional typists, these factors broadly impact their typing behavior.

 Whereas In the case of ISO layout, the right Alt key is very different.
 It is relatively smaller than the right side and known as Alt Gr (Alt Graph Key).

-Well, based on my typing habbits, I would say Alt key in ANSI keyboard are more comfortable to type, have standrard placement, and give you an identical feel during typing on the keybord.
+Well, based on my typing habits, I would say the Alt key in the ANSI keyboard is more comfortable to type, have standard placement, and give you an identical feel during typing on the keyboard.

 Have you seen Alt key position on your keyboard; if not, see the Alt key placement and comment down which layout are you using for your keyboard.

 5. The Number of Keys

 ANSI keyboard contains 104 keys for a full-fledged keyboard whereas ISO keyboards are equipped with 105 keys for a full-sized keyboard.